Volkswagen T-Cross SUV (2019 - ) review

 What's the interior like?

-The Volkswagen T-Cross has a bright and airy cabin that can be customised with optional colour packs for the dashboard.
-Getting into a comfortable driving position is helped by a height-adjustable driver’s seat and a steering wheel that can be set for height and reach.
-The high-set seat lets you see right over the bonnet while rearward visibility isn’t too bad.
-All of the controls are easy to identify and use, and the materials throughout the interior look and feel of high quality.
-There are several useful storage areas dotted throughout for placing items like water bottles and mobile phones, too.
+The Volkswagen T-Cross has a bright and airy cabin that can be customised with optional colour panels for the dashboard.
+The materials from which the rest of the dashboard is made look reasonably smart at first glance, but further investigation with the fingertips reveals a hard finish rather than a cushioned one, which some drivers will find less appealing, especially given the T-Cross’s comparatively high price compared with rivals.
+That said, getting into a comfortable driving position is helped by a height-adjustable driver’s seat and a steering wheel that can be set for height and reach, and the high-set seat helps give you good visibility in all directions.
+All the controls are easy to identify and use, and the touchscreen infotainment system is fairly self-explanatory, too.

 How practical is it?